DucktapeEngine/Ducktape/README.md

     <a href="https://github.com/DucktapeEngine/Ducktape/issues/new?assignees=&labels=&template=feature_request.md&title=">Request Feature</a>
 </p>

-> **Note: The original Ducktape engine is going under a rewrite with a completely different goal in mind.**

 # Ducktape
-An open source C++ 2D & 3D game engine that focuses on being fast, and powerful, using OpenGL for rendering.
-As the engine is currently work in progress, it only supports an ECS.
-Rendering powered by OpenGL, Audio powered by OpenAL, and Physics powered by Bullet3D are yet to be made.
+An open source C++ 3D game engine that focuses on being fast, and powerful.

-**If you like what you see, consider starring the repo, it helps!**
+**If you like what you see, consider starring the repo, it really helps!**

 [![Stargazers repo roster for @Ducktapeengine/Ducktape](https://reporoster.com/stars/Ducktapeengine/Ducktape)](https://github.com/Ducktapeengine/ducktape/stargazers)